Cushing's syndrome (veterinary): Signs and symptoms

 A potbelly appearance is present in 90% of dogs with Cushing's, the cause is a hormonal redistribution of body fat and the breakdown of abdominal muscles.
 This breakdown of muscle protein leads to muscle weakness and lethargy.

 Other potential complications from Cushing's in dogs include proteinuria, glomerulosclerosis, pancreatitis, and gallbladder mucocele.
 A study of 66 dogs with Cushing's found 91% of dogs to have either polyuria or polydipsia, 79% to have polyphagia, and 77% to have alopecia.

 Signs of ectopic adrenocorticotropic hormone secretion that accompany the rapidly progressing physical changes are high plasma levels of adrenocorticotropic hormones and cortisol alongside hypokalaemia.

 The symptoms of Cushing's in cats is similar to that of dogs.

 For cats the most common reason for referral resulting in a diagnosis is diabetes mellitus.
 Abnormal dermatological findings were the most common reason for referral after physical examination in cats.
 80% of cats with Cushing's develop diabetes mellitus compared to 10% of dogs.
 One study of cats found all 30 to have dermatological lesions, 87% to have polyuria or polydipsia, and 70% to have polyphagia.
 Curling of the tips of the ears may occur.

 Signs in hamsters include nonpruritic alopecia which will slowly progress to complete hair loss except for vibrissae, hyperpigmentation, polyuria, polydipsia, and polyphagia.

 Co-morbidities

 Animals with Cushing's syndrome often have a co-morbidity such as: diabetes mellitus, chronic urinary tract infections, systemic hypertension, and pulmonary thromboembolism.

 The prevalence of systemic hypertension in dogs with Cushing's ranges between 31%-86%; however the reasons for this are unknown but hypotheses include: increased mineralocorticoid activity, decreased concentrations of nitric oxide, and increased renal vascular resistance.
 Studies have not found a difference in prevalence nor severity of systemic hypertension in dogs with pituitary-dependent versus adrenal-dependent Cushing's.
 No correlation has been identified with systolic blood pressure, age, sex, and neuter status.
-A relationship between systolic blood pressure and urinary protein to creatinine ratio or base coritsol levels has been inconsistently identified in studies.
+A relationship between systolic blood pressure and urinary protein to creatinine ratio or base cortisol levels has been inconsistently identified in studies.